rizac/gfzreport/gfzreport/templates/tutorial/_chap_web_on_server.rst

 Create a new report template (network report)
 ---------------------------------------------

-This is the same operation described in :ref:`createnewtemplate`, but specific the (semi-automatic) creation of web-editable Gfz network reports.
+This is the same operation described in :ref:`createnewtemplate`, but specific for the currently installed Gfz network reports application.

 We assume that a network name (e.g., 'ZE') and a network start year are given (e.g., 2012).
-Ask the GEOFON responsible (currently Susanne) to produce the noise pdfs and the instrument uptimes figure for you (this procedure could be in the future automatized and implemented in :ref:`gfzt`)
+Ask the GEOFON responsible (currently Susanne) to produce the noise pdf(s) and the instrument uptimes figure for you (this procedure could be in the future automatized and implemented in :ref:`gfzt`)
 Pdfs should have the format: